smtnhacker/mnemosync-password-manager/README.md

 - [ ] Make the UI responsive

-- [/] Actually add the SRS algorithm
+- [X] Actually add the SRS algorithm

 - [ ] Add some tests (maybe?)